 Is Peva Recyclable?

-PEVA is a highly recyclable plastic, and most modern plastic recycling facilities should be able to handle PEVA products.
+PEVA is a highly recyclable plastic, and some modern plastic recycling facilities will be able to handle PEVA products.
+You will want to call ahead though, as some recycling facilities do not accept soft plastics of any kind.

 Once the PEVA products usefulness is over, contact your local recycling facility to find out if they take items made from PEVA.